nmsr1196/Multi_Pass/README.md

 You can used any lipo battery you like.
 But, you will have to change the 3D holder for it if you don't use the same one I used
 -100 mAh LiPo
 -Power Boost (You can use any one)
+-Used a diode to connect to 5 volt pin of the QT Py 2040.
+Cathode side to 5V pin of QT Py (https://learn.adafruit.com/adafruit-qt-py-2040/pinouts)

 LED:
 You can use any led you like.
 The hole fits a 3mm.
 If you change to a larger one, the 3D hole will have to be modified